Learn This Key Work Skill if You Want to Really Be Productive

 Motivated by the buddy system?
 Team up with a friend or colleague who is also looking to improve their typing skills.

-Practice on your own time and have check-ins with each other every week.
+For instance, practice on your own time and have check-ins with each other every week.
 You could also gather for a recurring online typing practice session.

 Again, the idea here is to make the process fun and have a supportive environment around you to help you learn and grow.